martincipriano/hintr/readme.md

 == Description ==

 **Hintr** is a WordPress plugin designed to improve search by providing lightning-fast suggestions.
-Easily configure what post types to search in.
-Aside from searching the keyword from the post title, configure to search the keyword in specific post metadata like price, sku, serial number, etc.
+Easily configure which post types to search in.
+You can also customize it to search for keywords within specific post metadata like price, SKU, serial number, etc.

 **Features:**
-- Select the post type to source suggestions effortlessly.
+- Effortlessly select which post types should provide search suggestions.
-- Refine search suggestions by targeting keywords within a post's metadata.
+- Refine search suggestions by targeting specific metadata fields.
-- Customize behavior for different search input fields using data attributes.
+- Customize search behavior for different input fields via data attributes.
 - Lightweight and highly configurable, ensuring seamless integration.

 This plugin is perfect for blogs, e-commerce sites, or any WordPress site that can benefit from enhanced search capabilities.